Rapid training of Hamiltonian graph networks using random features: Introduction

-Recently \textbf{random feature (RF) networks} have been shown to be promising for approximating physical systems \autocite{fabiani-2021,datar-2024-swim-pde, rahma-2024-swim-hnn, bolager-2024-swim-rnn,fabiani-2025,galaris-2022}.
+Recently \textbf{random feature (RF) networks} have been shown to be promising for approximating physical systems \citep{fabiani-2021,datar-2024-swim-pde, rahma-2024-swim-hnn, bolager-2024-swim-rnn,fabiani-2025,galaris-2022}.
 However, to the best of our knowledge, random features have not been used to train graph networks for modeling physical systems.
-Recent work on RF-Hamiltonian neural networks (RF-HNNs) is promising \autocite{rahma-2024-swim-hnn}, where random feature HNNs are trained without using iterative algorithms.
+Recent work on RF-Hamiltonian neural networks (RF-HNNs) is promising \citep{rahma-2024-swim-hnn}, where RF-HNNs are trained without using iterative algorithms.
 The authors demonstrate very low approximation errors, but only for very small systems and without leveraging the graph structure.
-In this paper, \textbf{we introduce an efficient and accurate training method that utilizes random features for Hamiltonian Graph Networks} (RF-HGNs, see~\Cref{fig:main figure}).
-Our main contributions are as follows. \begin{itemize} \item We \textbf{introduce Random Feature Graph Networks}, combining random sampling with graph-based models for the first time, and show one can incorporate \textbf{translation, rotation, and permutation} invariance as well as \textbf{knowledge about the physical system} (see \Cref{sections:method}). \item We provide \textbf{a much faster and efficient alternative to gradient-based iterative optimization algorithms} for training that avoids challenges related to slow, non-convex optimization and vanishing or exploding gradients (see \Cref{section:results}). \item We perform a \textbf{comprehensive optimizer comparison} with 15 different optimizers and demonstrate that random feature-based parameter construction offers up to 600 times faster training for HGNs, without sacrificing predictive performance (see \Cref{section:results:optim-study}). \item We \textbf{demonstrate strong zero-shot generalization}, with models trained on graphs with tens of nodes accurately predicting dynamics on graphs with thousands of nodes (see \Cref{section:results:zero-shot}). \end{itemize}
+In this paper, we introduce an efficient and accurate training method that utilizes random features for Hamiltonian Graph Networks (RF-HGNs, see~\Cref{fig:main figure}).
+Our main contributions are as follows. \begin{itemize} \item We \textbf{introduce Random Feature Hamiltonian Graph Networks}, combining random sampling with graph-based physics-informed models for the first time, and show how one can incorporate translation, rotation, and permutation invariance as well as knowledge about the physical system (see \Cref{sections:method}). \item We provide \textbf{a much faster and more efficient alternative to gradient-descent-based iterative optimization algorithms} for training that avoids challenges related to slow, non-convex optimization and vanishing or exploding gradients (see \Cref{section:results}).

+\item We perform a \textbf{comprehensive optimizer comparison} with 15 different optimizers and demonstrate that random feature-based parameter construction offers up to 600 times faster training for HGNs, without sacrificing predictive performance (see \Cref{section:results:optim-study}).
+The demonstrations are performed on challenging benchmark problems, including mass-spring and molecular dynamics systems.

+\item We \textbf{demonstrate strong zero-shot generalization}, with models trained on graphs with tens of nodes accurately predicting dynamics on graphs with thousands of nodes (see \Cref{section:results:zero-shot}).